OKaluza/fractured/README.md

 -   A modern browser supporting WebGL, confirmed working with Firefox, Chrome & Safari.
 -   A graphics card with up to date drivers that support OpenGL.
--   Experimental WebCL support is also available.
--   **Note: Windows** in windows Chrome and Firefox do WebGL rendering via conversion 0.86to DirectX shaders ([Angle](http://code.google.com/p/angleproject/)), this is a workaround for poor quality windows OpenGL graphics drivers and is a bit unreliable at times.
+-   **Note: Windows** in windows Chrome and Firefox do WebGL rendering via conversion to DirectX shaders ([Angle](http://code.google.com/p/angleproject/)), this is a workaround for poor quality windows OpenGL graphics drivers and is a bit unreliable at times.
 For best results where possible I recommend using native OpenGL rendering, this has to be enabled in your browser manually.
 In Firefox: set webgl.prefer-native-gl to true in <about:config>, in Chrome: run with arguments: –use-gl=desktop *(in recent versions of Chrome it appears Native OpenGL support is broken, until this is fixed you are stuck with Angle!)*.
 -   **Note: Safari** if not enabled, WebGL can be switched on by going into preferences -\> advanced, show develop menu.
 Then select Enable WebGL on the Develop menu.
 -   *Note* My development platform is Linux, Firefox, NVidia.
 I've tested as many other platforms as I've been able to but if haven't covered every browser/platform combination.